AwakeLion-Robot-Lab/awakelion-logger/README.md

 with CMake, the library automatically handles include paths and dependencies.

-and just make it!
+And you just make it!
 Now just include in your C++ files like below:

 ```cpp
 #include "aw_logger/aw_logger.hpp"